 We can measure computer-based life using economic analysis, communication analysis, and using techniques from metagenomics that we already use to measure genetic life.
-The latter can be performed with data from existing traceroute systems that monitor computer systems for errors (an outline is offered, below).
+The latter can be performed with data from existing traceroute and instrumentation systems that monitor computer systems for errors.
+See here for an outline.

 What will we find?

 Living organisms consume energy.
 They convert it into internal order.
 “Successful” amino acid networks on early Earth displaced less “successful” networks and the random networks that preceded both, dominating the flow of energy through the media.
 Over time, evolution favored more efficient networks; even so, life is energy hungry.

 I predict that we will identify life in computer processes that consume the largest amount of energy.
 At the present time, the largest consumer of energy among computer processes are public blockchains and "cloud" datacenters.

 Public blockchains are distributed computer systems, executed by any node that agrees to follow the rules of the blockchain.
 Individual nodes do not need to be trusted, only the overall set of rules of the blockchain must be trusted.
 There are hundreds of thousands of nodes in the larger blockchains.
 Blockchains are slower and less efficient than conventional computer systems—there is a cost to operate a distributed ledger that cryptographically ensures that all nodes follow the rules and that solves the double-spending problem without a central server.
 The public blockchains enable “trustless scarcity models”1 and computer-to-computer and computer-to-human economic transactions.